 People often say that motivation doesn’t last.
 Well, neither does bathing – that’s why we recommend it daily. ~Zig Ziglar

-A combination of both intrinsic and extrinsic motivation would be the perfect combination for any workplace.
+A combination of both intrinsic and extrinsic motivation is the perfect combination for any workplace.

-It can be tricky, time-consuming and might not always be cost effective but it is undeniably and unquestionably beneficial to your organization.
+Inducing motivation can be tricky and time-consuming but it is undeniably beneficial to your organization.

 1. Well defined criteria

-Before coming up with a program the management should indulge themselves in brainstorming sessions.
+Before coming up with a program the management should indulge in rigorous brainstorming sessions.

 You should consider all the factors that can help the overall growth of the employees.

 They should also give detailed guidelines for their criteria to the employees. and keep updating their categories according to growing trends.
 There should be distinct recognition for individual and team efforts.

 The program should be at all times fair to the employees.